rg-3/salah.rb/readme.md

 **1.**

-You can retrieve the prayer times for today, tomorrow, or this week using the methods `Salah.today`, `Salah.tomorrow`, and `Salah.next_week`.
+You can retrieve the prayer times for today, tomorrow, or next week using the methods `Salah.today`, `Salah.tomorrow`, and `Salah.next_week`.
 You can provide either a city name, the long/lat coordinates, or an IP address to determine your location.

 The examples use `Salah.today` but you could also repeat them with `Salah.tomorrow` and `Salah.next_week`.

-**1.1**

-With a city name:
+**1.1 With a city name**

 ```
 [1] pry(main)> Salah.today(city: 'Rabat')